 I took full advantage of the obviously poor and presumed communications between the commanders of the New Hampshire regiments on Winter Hill and the provincial congress, which had taken responsibility for, and formed the New Hampshire militia into said regiments two months earlier.

 In Colonel James Reed’s letter of July 19 to the Provincial Congress, he used the phrase, “… I have done everything in my power to have made Mr. McGregore’s duty agreeable …”.
-The word agreeable struck me as a subtle barb, given what I knew of the circumstances for Colonel Reed’s staff, particularly that the current adjutant, Lieutenant Stephen Peabody, was one of only three men in Reed’s regiment I seen mentioned, by name*, with regard to valorous acts during the Battle of Breed’s Hill (Frothingham).
+The word agreeable struck me as a subtle barb, given what I knew of the circumstances for Colonel Reed’s staff, particularly that the current adjutant, Lieutenant Stephen Peabody, was one of only three men in Reed’s regiment I found mentioned, by name*, with regard to valorous acts during the Battle of Breed’s Hill (Frothingham).
 I could not imagine Reed had any other intention than to make McGregore’s duty as fully dis-agreeable as he possibly could.